rossigee/wordpress-cd/README.md

 ## Example for a site configuration repository

-The beginning, build and test stages are exactly the same as for plugins, as described above, but using the 'build-wp-site' script instead of the 'build-plugin' script, and collecting the whole build folder as an artifact, instead of just the ZIP file.
+The beginning, build and test stages are exactly the same as for plugins, as described above, but using the `build-wp-site` script instead of the `build-wp-plugin` script, and collecting the whole build folder as an artifact, instead of just the ZIP file.
 For example:

 ```yaml
 build: